evanacox/cascade/design/design_and_grammar.md

 - *assert_stmt* := `assert` *expression* `;`

 #### Expression Statement
 Expression statements are simply expressions that have their return value discarded.
+Expressions with blocks (`{}`) do not have semicolons.

 ```
 vector.push(5);